Skip to main content

 Why colour count is not the best way to choose a set

-A set of colorful pencils from Tree Club Preschool, a perfect guide to colouring pencils.
+A set of colorful crayons, perfect for a guide to colouring pencils, on a classroom desk.

 Buyers think that choosing more colours means better value for your giveaway.
 But this is not always the case.
-We’ve observed that:
+What we’ve observed is:

 • Most users regularly use only 6–10 colours.